Deferribacter autotrophicus: Discovery

 Deferribacter autotrophicus was discovered in a sample from the Ashadze field, the deepest known ocean hydrothermal field, collected in March 2007 and was later isolated by G. B. Slobodkina and colleagues (2009).
 The sample was collected aboard the Serpentine cruise, and then stored at 4 °C in sterile boxes of seawater from the site.
 Later, 10% of the sample was inoculated into an anaerobic, sterile, liquid medium with lactate and crystalline Fe(III) oxide as metabolites.
 Dilutions were performed to obtain a pure culture of the bacteria.
 Direct colony plate counts were used to measure bacterial growth.
-Colonies appeared 7-10 days after incubation at 50 °C. Under the microscope, the cells were classified as single, paired or short-chained rods, with a single flagellum.
+Colonies appeared 7–10 days after incubation at 50 °C. Under the microscope, the cells were classified as single, paired or short-chained rods, with a single flagellum.
 After staining, it was determined that the strain was Gram-negative.
 More tests were run to determine optimal growth conditions and metabolic products.

 Etymology

-Deferribacter autotrophicus is the binomial name for the most recently identified species in the Deferribacter genus, discovered by Slobodkina and colleagues in 2009.
 The genus name Deferribacter comes from the Latin prefix de-, meaning "from", the noun ferrum, meaning iron, and the Greek noun bacter, meaning rod, which is interpreted to mean "iron-reducing rod".
 The genus was given its name with the discovery of Deferribacter thermophilus, the type species of the genus, in 1997 by Greene and colleagues, as the newly discovered species was phylogenetically and phenotypically distinct from previously described genera.

 The species epithet autotrophicus comes from the Greek prefix autos-, meaning "self", and the Greek word trophikos, referring to feeding or nourishment, which is interpreted to mean "self-nourishment".
 This refers to autotrophic metabolism in which an organism can fix inorganic carbon sources, such as carbon dioxide, to make organic carbon molecules.
 Of the recognized species in the genus, Deferribacter autotrophicus is a chemolithoautotroph and is the only species in its genus capable of autotrophic metabolism.